I walk for several more hours.

 What am I supposed to do?

 Even if I do return home, the house has been destroyed.
-If the amethyst canister in my room was damaged, all my pills will be spoiled.
+If the amethyst canister in my room is damaged, all my pills will be spoiled.
 And Father’s refining stand might have been broken in the explosion, too.

 Father… Maybe Father carries some on his body?
 Or Nerys?
 Yes, Nerys is definitely the kind of person to keep some of my medicine with her at all times, just in case something happens to me.